 - A number of television commercials in the UK for HD TV sets use this trend, using "arty" graphics over a white background.
 Usually in slow motion and with a calming acoustic guitar soundtrack.
 The tag line usually being some variation of "look at this amazing image and how detailed it is in HD".
 Which is fine...unless you are watching in standard definition in which case it is no more detailed than any other ad.

-- The recent "a.s.i.c.s." sneakers commercial stars a jogger running through a drippy white M. C. Escher room, leading to his apartment.
+- An "a.s.i.c.s." sneakers commercial stars a jogger running through a drippy white M. C. Escher room, leading to his apartment.
 Wait, will someone explain the pillar jumping and the squishy ground and the gravity problem?
 Please?

 - Packaging for Wacom pen tablets.
 Simple backgrounds with the common artsy stuff.
 The Bamboo Pen & Touch Comic Edition◊ pretty much covers the entire front with cartoony stuff with only small bits of white background showing through.